 A cyber attack is when a hacker tries to disable systems, steal data, or destroy information by gaining unauthorised access to computer systems.

-The European Union Agency for Cybersecurity (ENISA) has revealed a common list of cyber attacks experienced by small and medium-sized businesses:
+The European Union Agency for Cybersecurity (ENISA) has revealed the common types of cyber attacks experienced by small and medium-sized businesses:

 - phishing attacks – fraudulent emails asking businesses to share passwords and banking information